VDIGPKU/HENet/README.md

 ## Getting Started

-### environment
+### Environment

-The code is tested in the following two environment:
+The code is tested in the following two environments:

 ```
 cuda     12.1